ufscwiki/Unfavorable-Semicircle-Wiki/docs/DELOCK.md

 ![♐DELOCK audio comparison](Delock_audio_fragment_in_903_+_5967_+_6101.png)

-*This screenshot by discord user Unfavorablist shows the audio from ♐DELOCK open at the bottom with several fragments from the [Original unnamed series](Original_unnamed_series) aligned in corresponding positions.*
+*This screenshot by Discord user Unfavorablist shows the audio from ♐DELOCK open at the bottom with several fragments from the [Original unnamed series](Original_unnamed_series) aligned in corresponding positions.*